 NEW YORK - U.S. homebuilder sentiment fell in October, pulling back by the most since February on the heels of a strong reading the previous month, as builders' notions of the strength of housing market moderated, data from the National Association of Home Builders showed on Thursday.

-WASHINGTON - Foreclosure activity in the United States dropped last month to the lowest level since July 2006, before the housing bubble burst, and likely will continue to drop through the first half of next year, an industry group said on Thursday.
+WASHINGTON - Foreclosure activity across the United States declined last month to the lowest level since July 2006, as banks reclaimed fewer homes, according to a report released on Thursday.

 Business News Headlines